 We will be looking at the variables available through ProductivityBlocks.
 These are the most common to use in your sketches.
 Other types can be used within productivity blocks using the C++ code.

-A Boolean value can be true or false.
+A Boolean value data type can be true or false.
 This is just like a bit.
 It can only hold a 1 or 0, Yes or No, High or Low.
 Boolean values use one byte (8 bits) of memory.
 This is the minimum size of memory allocation.

 Here is the C++ code for the Boolean variable.